danyx23/danyx23.github.io/_posts/2016-02-26-ports-in-elm.md

 Note that this time the port we have defined has no "implementation" in Elm.
 That is because, viewed from Elm, this is just an external input - a Signal we can use to trigger behaviour in our app.
 But how can we do that?
 How can we wire up this Signal into our `StartApp.start` call?

-In the last post, when we switched from StartApp.Simple to StartApp, I mentioned `inputs`. `inputs` is a `List of (Signal of Action)`, i.e. Signals that fire `Action`s that will be combined with the Signal of the main mailbox that is administered by StartApp.
+In the last post, when we switched from StartApp.Simple to StartApp, I mentioned `inputs`. `inputs` is a `List of (Signal of Action)`, i.e. Signals that fire `Actions` that will be combined with the Signal of the main mailbox that is administered by StartApp.
 So this is exactly what we want to have for this little program so it can react to the Signal that represents the port - the only thing that is missing is that we have defined `encryptionCompleted` as a `Signal of String` and we need a `Signal of Action` for inputs.
 Sounds like we need a map again:

 ```haskell
 encryptedString : Signal Action